python/cpython/Doc/library/importlib.rst

 .. function:: invalidate_caches()

-   Invalidate importlib's internal caches.
-Calling this function may be needed if some modules are installed while your program is running and you expect the program to notice the changes.
+   Invalidate the internal caches of the finders stored at :data:`sys.path_importer_cache`.
+If a finder implements :meth:`abc.Finder.invalidate_caches()` then it will be called to perform the invalidation.
+This function may be needed if some modules are installed while your program is running and you expect the program to notice the changes.

    .. versionadded:: 3.3